AI Summary

 The other feature you can enable here is Instant Email Alerts.
 These notifications let you know if an email fails to send from your site.

+Then you can quickly work out a solution so your users don’t miss any important emails.
 If you enabled email logging, there are a few more options for you on the next screen.

 These settings let you save email content and attachments and track behavior such as email opens and link clicks.
 You’ll also be able to print logs and resend emails if you need to.